Keyed Car Repair: What to do if Someone Keyed Your Car

 RAC insurance research has found that a two-thirds of British motorists have returned to their vehicle, to find it damaged in a car park.
 This resulted in an average bill of £2,050!
 Among those who believed the damage to your car was deliberate, a third (32%) claimed that it was keyed with a car key.

 So, what should you do if your car is keyed?
 A scrape on your bodywork can damage the appearance of your whole vehicle.
 So, you will want to get it fixed straight away, and find out if your car insurance will cover the repair.
+Firstly, go to our Keyed Car Repair service page to find your local Chips Away scratch remover.

 A keyed car is considered as vandalism, so it is normally covered by comprehensive coverage.
 You will need to check your coverage type.
 To do this, look at your insurance certificate, or contact your insurance company.